-Our water system tested a minimum of 1 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
+Our water system tested a minimum of 3 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
 With the microbiological samples collected, the water system collects disinfectant residuals to ensure control of microbial growth.

-Disinfectant Date HighestRAA Unit Range MRDL MRDLG Typical Source CHLORAMINE 2022 3 ppm 0.06 - 8.4 4 4 Water additive used to control microbes.
+Disinfectant Date HighestRAA Unit Range MRDL MRDLG Typical Source CHLORAMINE 2022 2.6 ppm 0.07 - 6.4 4 4 Water additive used to control microbes.

 In the tables below, we have shown the regulated contaminants that were detected.
 Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.
-To determine compliance with the primary drinking water standards, the treated water is monitored when a contaminant is elevated in the source water.